-Most of the plastic food containers that householders wash out after use and put in the recycling bin cannot actually be recycled, it has emerged.
+Most of the plastic food containers that householders use are not recycled, it has emerged.

 Up to 80% of packaging could be made more recyclable, the industry said.

 The British Plastics Federation said companies are working to use more recyclable containers and called for a financial incentive for manufacturers to use more recyclable plastics.

 According to Recoup's figures, around 525,000 tonnes of plastic pots, tubs and trays are used by households in the UK every year, but only 169,000 tonnes of this waste is collected for recycling.

 It blames producers for using a mix of polymers, some of them poor quality.

 The LGA, which represents councils in England and Wales, blames producers for using a mix of polymers, some of them poor quality, and says the government should consider a ban on low-grade plastics.

 The LGA says simple tweaks could make a massive difference, highlighting the case of microwave meals which are often supplied in black plastic material.

 Black is the only colour that can't be easily scanned by recycling machines, meaning that process becomes unnecessarily complicated.

 Changing the colour of these items would significantly increase the amount that could be used again.